ekwoka/udacity-fsjd/posts/Module 1 Experience.md

 I did have trouble using relative paths to some `fs` methods and needed to resort to some rather ugly path resolution code, but it all functions well enough.

+Overall, if you're familiar with the technologies used, you should have very little challenge blowing through this first section.